 - Community dinner/breakfast (must have appropriate food license & follow promotion guidelines)

-- Concession stand (must have appropriate food license and receive 100 percent of the profits)
+- Concession stand (must have the appropriate food license and receive 100 percent of the profits)

 - Facilitate badge/patch workshops for younger troops

-- Cookie or cocoa mix in a jar (must have appropriate food license, if applicable)
+- Cookie or cocoa mix in a jar (must have the appropriate food license, if applicable)

 If you have questions about money earning procedures and planning we recommend that you contact your Service Unit Manager first regarding scheduling and types of events that have been successful in the past.